elastic/terraform-provider-ec/README.md

 ## Getting started

 First of all you need to decide which setup you would like to use.
-Installing each needed example separatly or all in one.
+Installing each example separatly or all in one.

 ### All in one